NicoleEtLui/trio_grelinette/README.md

 ### TFE - Martin Petit

-You can find all the documentation and the explanation on the [wiki](https://github.com/NicoleEtLui/trio_grelinette/Wiki) of the project.
+You can find all the documentation and the explanation on the [wiki](https://github.com/NicoleEtLui/trio_grelinette/wiki) of the project.

-Vous pouvez trouver toute la documentation et les explications sur le [wiki](https://github.com/NicoleEtLui/trio_grelinette/Wiki)
+Vous pouvez trouver toute la documentation et les explications sur le [wiki](https://github.com/NicoleEtLui/trio_grelinette/wiki) du projet.